 INCOME (LOSS) FROM DISCONTINUED OPERATIONS.
-During fiscal year 2002, the Company sold the operations and substantially all of the assets of its VTEL products business, including the VTEL name, to VTEL and the operations and assets of its integration business to SPL Integrated Solutions.
+During fiscal year 2002, the Company sold the operations and substantially all of the assets of its VTEL products business, including the VTEL name, to VTEL Products Corporation ("VTEL") and the operations and assets of its integration business to SPL Integrated Solutions.
 Accordingly, the products and integration businesses have been accounted for and presented as discontinued operations in the consolidated financial statements.

-Loss from discontinued operations was \$1.9 million for the three months ended October 31, 2001.
-No losses were recorded for discontinued operations for the three months ended October 31, 2002.
-Loss from discontinued operations was 0% and 29% of revenues for the quarters ended October 31, 2002 and 2001, respectively.
+Income from discontinued operations was \$0.5 million for the three months ended October 3, 2002 and was solely due to the partial reversal of the reserve on the notes receivable from VTEL (see Note 4).
+Loss from discontinued operations was \$2.6 million for the three months ended October 31, 2001.
+Income (loss) from discontinued operations was 4% and (38%) of revenues for the quarters ended October 31, 2002 and 2001, respectively.

 NET INCOME (LOSS).
 Forgent generated a net income of \$0.9 million, or \$0.04 per share, during the quarter ended October 31, 2002 compared to a net loss of \$2.6 million, or \$0.10 per share, during the quarter ended October 31, 2001.
 Net income (loss) as a percentage of revenues was 7% and (39%) for the three months ended October 31, 2002 and 2001, respectively.
-The \$3.5 million increase in the Company's net income is primarily attributable to the \$1.9 million decrease in the loss from discontinued operations and the \$2.9 million increase in gross margins, which were offset by \$1.7 million decrease in other income.
+The \$3.5 million increase in the Company's net income is primarily attributable to the decrease in the loss from discontinued operations and the increase in gross margins.

 During the three months ended October 31, 2002 Forgent has grown revenues from its core network software and professional services business, demonstrated continued revenues and earnings from its intellectual property business, improved its legacy services operations and met other expectations to achieve its third consecutive quarter of profitability.
-These significant indicators, as well as those achieved in the research and development of the Company's software products, continue to strengthen the Company's prospects.
+These significant indicators, as well as those achieved in the research and development of the

+Company's software products, continue to strengthen the Company's prospects.
 However, uncertainties and challenges remain, and there can be no assurance that the Company can successfully grow its revenues or maintain profitability.